This site is intended for healthcare professionals

 • staphylococcus aureus

-• streptococcus spp
+• streptococcus spp.

 • Mycobacteria also has been isolated (3)

-Infection with ulceration are accompanied by:
+Infection with ulceration is accompanied by symptoms such as:

 • gritty pain